The hidden charm of onions and recommended recipes: A versatile vegetable that elevates everyday seasonings

 procedure

-1. Preparing the purple onion:
+1. Preparing the red onion:

-3. Preparing dried
+3. Preparing

-Mix the dressing ingredients well.
+mix the dressing ingredients well.

-5. The Japanese salad is complete.
+5. The Japanese-style salad

 This Japanese-style salad is an exquisite match of the vibrant color of purple onions and the texture of kaiwarena (spiny leaf lettuce) and dried small sardines.
 The Japanese-style dressing is easy to make, making it perfect for everyday meals or as a dish to serve to guests.
 Please give it a try